ricardoaot/favorite-repos/README.md

 ## Cache Strategy

+This project use different approach of caching front end caching with ReactQuery and server side caching with Nextjs.
+For example

 *   **GitHub:**
     Server-side cache is implemented.
 If a result is not found, the cache is reset to ensure fresh data is fetched from GitHub.
 *   **Favorites:**